K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-1-3-6-0]

 ### <div id='61'/> 3.2.1.3.6.1.
 Add Route
-1. Click “+Connect” button.
+1. Click the “+Connect” button.
 ![3-2-1-3-6-1-0]

 2. Enter the name of the route to add.
 Click "Save".

-3. Click "OK" button from the confirm pop-up to complete adding route.
+3. Click the "OK" button from the confirm pop-up to complete adding a route.

 ### <div id='62'/> 3.2.1.3.6.2.
 Unconnect Route
-1. Click “Unconnect” button of the route to remove from the list.
+1. Click the “Unconnect” button of the route to remove it from the list.
 ![3-2-1-3-6-2-0]

 ### <div id='63'/> 3.2.1.3.7.
 Log
-1. Click ①“Log” menu or ② View all.
+1. Click the ①“Log” menu or ② View all.
 ![3-2-1-3-7-0]

 ### <div id='64'/> 3.2.1.3.7.1.
 Log Management